Secondary school places - not got what you wanted?

-But in a small number of cases this may be at a school that was not among your preferences.
+But in a small number of cases this may be a school which was not among your preferences.

 Nevertheless, it is well worth going to see the school you have been offered and discussing any concerns you may have with the head teacher.

-All schools have to keep waiting lists, and there is always a bit of movement after the first offer is sent out.
+All schools have to keep waiting lists, and there is always a bit of movement after the first set of offers are sent out.

 Some families may decide to go private, for example, which may free up a place at your chosen school.